 Nominations should be in by March 13, 2020.
 Electronic submissions (in PDF format) are preferred and should be sent to Sonya Marion at email@example.com.
 Your email should include the name and address of the nominator and full details of the nominee, including affiliation.
 Individuals wanting to submit their Purvis Prize submissions by hardcopy need to contact Sonya Marion at firstname.lastname@example.org for further instructions.

 The selection committee is nominated by the Canadian Economics Association and the Canadian Association for Business Economists.
-The 2020 prize committee is comprised of Jennifer Baggs (chair), John Hoicka, Joseph Macaluso, Ken McKenzie, and Lars Osberg,
+The 2020 prize committee was comprised of Jennifer Baggs (chair), John Hoicka, Joseph Macaluso, Ken McKenzie, and Lars Osberg.
+Thank you to the 2020 committee members.

 Past Winners (by year of award)